Jason Mitchell’s Character On ‘The Chi’ Will Be Killed Off

-The fate of Jason Mitchell’s character on popular Showtime series, The Chi, has finally been revealed, according to a report from Variety.
+The fate of Jason Mitchell’s character on the popular Showtime series, The Chi, has finally been revealed, according to a report from Variety.

 Mitchell, who has played the role of aspiring chef Brandon Johnson since the show’s debut, was fired earlier this year after several women, including co-star Tiffany Boone and showrunner Ayanna Floyd Davis, accused the actor of harassment while on set, as previously reported by The Inquisitr.